JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 ---

-## PART 4 — Technology Stack (7:00 – 8:00)
+## PART 4 — Technology Stack (7:30 – 8:15)

 **[TALKING HEAD with text overlay of tech stack]**

 Let me quickly go over the tech stack:

 - **MNN** — Alibaba's Mobile Neural Network framework.
 Handles all the model inference — LLM, TTS.
-It's incredibly optimized for mobile ARM chips.
+Incredibly optimized for mobile ARM chips.
 - **Sherpa-MNN** — A streaming ASR engine that provides real-time speech recognition with endpoint detection.
 - **CameraX** — Android Jetpack's camera library for the vision feature.
 - **Kotlin Coroutines** — For managing all the async operations cleanly.